vaanyaasingh/vaanyaasingh/README.md

 Welcome to my GitHub profile!
 I’m Vaanya Singh, a passionate Aspiring Machine Learning Engineer with a love for AI and fintech.

 - 👩🏻‍🎓 Currently pursuing a Bachelor’s in Computer Science at RV College of Engineering, Bengaluru.
-- 👩🏻‍💻 Program Manager and Donor Relations Manager at Go Girl Orgnisation, empowering underprivileged girls with coding skills
 - 📧 Reach me at: vaanya277@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun facts about me: I'm fascinated by astronomy 🌌 and art 🎨, and I'm a national-level squash player 🎾 proudly representing The Jharkhand Squash State Team.
+- 👩🏻‍💻 Former Program Manager at The Girl Code, empowering underprivileged girls with Python skills.

 ### Projects and Contributions